 They even grow and source most ingredients locally.
 The few they must source external are done through Fair Trade channels.

 Operating at a 50% (and growing!) carbon offset, they’re also involved with a big range of charities, donating to causes such animal rescue and suicide prevention.
 These charities revolve and current proceeds go to The Stroke Foundation Australia.

 Founder Chrissy started by just making her own make-up and now runs a successful company that promotes green beauty standards across the industry.

-Their organic powder mascara is what initially drew us to them but their line is huge, including haircare, foundations, lip tints, and much more.
+Their organic powder mascara is what initially caught our eye but their line is huge, including haircare, foundations, lip tints, and much more.
 Check out these adorable mini facial vials they just added!

 Everything contains only food-grade, certified organic, cruelty-free, and vegan ingredients.
 They’re also all free from palm oil, glycols, alcohol, silicones, parabens, and heavy metals.

 Some products come in compostable cardboard sticks, but most are packaged in an adorable antique-looking glass jar, non-plastic down to the lids.

-Fat and the Moon make one of the widest assortment of products of the brands on our list.
+Fat & the Moon create one of the widest assortment of products on our list.
 This includes “adornment” products, deodorant creams, soothing balms, dry shampoo, anti-fungal creams, and so so much more.

 All products come packaged in reusable tins and are shipped as minimally and unsuperfluously as possible.

 Fat and the Moon really strives for the quality and care once achieved by naturalist healers.
 They stay grounded in those inspired roots by calling many of their recipes “potions”.

 These all-natural healing potions, while not 100% organic, use “plants that are abundant, ethically harvested and organically cultivated and combine them in formulations that are radically non-toxic”.
 The explicitly mention which ingredients are and aren’t organic.
 All Fat and the Moon products are palm oil free

-Please note that, while certified cruelty-free, not quite everything is strictly vegan friendly (speaking to their lips stains and eye coals) as they contain ethically sourced beeswax.
+Please note that, while cruelty-free, not quite everything is strictly vegan friendly (speaking to their lips stains and eye coals) as they contain ethically sourced beeswax.

 Fat and the Moon is a women owned and run business.
 They also support various charities and causes in their community.

-Quirky name aside, EmpireSquid makes some seriously solid zero waste skincare products, such sunscreen, toners, anti-aging serums, and even natural acne treatments.
+Quirky name aside, EmpireSquid makes some seriously solid zero waste skincare products, such as sunscreen, toners, anti-aging serums, and even natural acne treatments.